rodrigoalmeida94/ACT_EagleSensing/README.md

 # ACT_EagleSensing

+## Command Line Tool

+Program to download and process Sentinel-2A L1C  products into L3 products and storing intermediate L2A products.

+    $ bash main.sh -a A -p P -x X -s S -e E -d D -r R -l L

+    (-h  Shows this help text)
+    -a  Specify the path to dummy accounts (txt) to login to the platforms -p  Specify the platform (ama for amazon, esa for esa's scihub) -x  Specify the path of the extent dataset (i.e. Plantation GeoTiff) -s  Specify a start date (yyyymmdd)
+    -e  Specify an end date (yyyymmdd)
+    -d  Specify the directory path where the images will be stored (has to exist) -r  Specify the resolution for the atmospheric correction (in m) -l  Specify the atmospheric corrected L2A product directory (has to exist)

+Example:

+    $ bash main.sh -a a_Data_Acquisition/Data/accounts_hub.txt -p ama -x RGBmerge.tif -s 20170101 -e 20170201 -d Data -r 60 -l Results

 ## Project description
 EagleSensing wants to explore Sentinel-2 integration into their platform that currently provides (large) plantation holders with airborne sensed imagery and its derived products.
 Sentinel-2 images are free of charge and the temporal resolution is high.
 Moreover, Sentinel-2's high spatial resolution for a satellite can be useful for a wide range of applications.
 Therefore, Sentinel-2 integration can benefit EagleSensing by: increasing monitoring frequency (very useful for existing clients); reaching small plantation holders with a limited budget and it assists EagleSensing in tackling the increase i technological competition in the GI sector by diversifying the product range.